Effect of quintessence dark energy on the shadow of Hayward black holes with spherical accretion: Light deflection by the quintessence Hayward black hole

 where $h=0$ and $h=1$ correspond to the null-like and time-like geodesics, respectively.
 Considering the null geodesics with $h=0$ and using equation (\ref{10}), the effective potential can be rewrite as

-In Figure 3, the effective potential of quintessence Hayward black holes is plotted for different values of magnetic charge, $g$.
+In Fig.~\ref{effetive-potential-1}, the effective potential of quintessence Hayward black holes is plotted for different values of the parameter $g$.
 The state parameter set to $\omega=-0.5$ and $\omega=-0.7$ in the left and right panels, respectively.
 It can be seen that increasing $g$ leads to an increase in the peak of the potential, while with increasing the absolute value of $\omega$ the maximum of the potential decreases.
-The effect of quintessence parameter on the effective potential is displayed in Figure 4, showing that in the presence of quintessence dark energy the maximum of the effective potential decreases, and for all values of $g$ the peak of the potential for quintessence Hayward black holes is less than that for Hayward and Schwarzschild black holes.
+The effect of quintessence parameter on the effective potential is displayed in Fig.~\ref{effetive-potential-2}, showing that in the presence of quintessence dark energy the maximum of the effective potential decreases, and for all values of $g$ the peak of the potential for quintessence Hayward black holes is less than that for Hayward and Schwarzschild black holes.

 Now, we are going to obtain the photon sphere and impact parameter of photon sphere for quintessence Hayward black holes by employing the ray-tracing method.
 The photon orbit occurs at $r=r_{ph}$ and thus from equation (\ref{10}) the conditions for such orbits are given by